gear-foundation/whitepaper-gear.exe/docs/technical/components.md

   to be interpreted natively.
 This design fully replaces the older Decoder Contract model, making Mirrors the default and
   universal interface layer.

-## Executors
+## Validators

-Executors are the backbone of the Vara.eth network, functioning as decentralized nodes that execute Wasm programs.
-These
-nodes ensure the seamless operation of Vara.eth by maintaining redundancy, decentralization, and real-time computational
-capabilities.
-Unlike traditional blockchain nodes, Executors operate without a
-[shared storage](/docs/glossary.md#shared-storage) root, focusing entirely on program execution and result validation.
+Validators are the backbone of the Vara.eth network — specialized nodes (also called validator nodes or executor nodes) that execute Wasm programs.
+These validators ensure the seamless operation of Vara.eth by maintaining redundancy, decentralization, and real-time computational capabilities.
+Unlike traditional blockchain validators that primarily verify transactions, Vara.eth validators actively execute computations and produce signed results.
+They operate without a [shared storage](/docs/glossary.md#shared-storage) root, focusing entirely on program execution and result validation.

-The responsibilities of Executors include:
+The responsibilities of validators include:

-- **Event Detection**: Executors monitor events emitted by Router and Mirror Contracts on Ethereum.
+- **Event Detection**: Validators monitor events emitted by Router and Mirror Contracts on Ethereum.
 These events signal
   the need to retrieve and execute specific Wasm programs stored in the Vara.eth network.
-- **Program Execution**: Upon detecting a valid event, Executors fetch the corresponding program, execute its logic, and
+- **Program Execution**: Upon detecting a valid event, validators fetch the corresponding program, execute its logic, and
   produce results.
 These computations leverage Gear Protocol's Wasm runtime, ensuring high performance and flexibility.
-- **Result Signing**: Executors sign computation results, which are then aggregated and finalized through the Router.
+- **Result Signing**: Validators sign computation results, which are then aggregated and finalized through the Router.
-- **Peer Coordination**: Executors communicate through a peer-to-peer (P2P) network, ensuring fault tolerance
+- **Peer Coordination**: Validators communicate through a peer-to-peer (P2P) network, ensuring fault tolerance
   and redundancy across the Vara.eth ecosystem.

-Executors are selected through [Symbiotic Protocol](/docs/glossary.md#symbiotic-protocol)'s restaking mechanism, which
-aligns economic incentives with performance and reliability.
-Misbehavior, such as producing inaccurate results, is
-deterred by a robust slashing mechanism that reduces the offending Executor's stake.
-This economic accountability
-ensures that the network remains secure and trustworthy.
-Executors can also provide **pre-confirmations** — off-chain
-attestations that give users immediate feedback before final settlement on Ethereum.
+Validators are operated by entities called [operators](/docs/glossary.md#operator), who are selected through [Symbiotic Protocol](/docs/glossary.md#symbiotic-protocol)'s restaking mechanism.
+This mechanism aligns economic incentives with performance and reliability.
+Misbehavior, such as producing inaccurate results, is deterred by a robust slashing mechanism that penalizes the validator's stake.
+This economic accountability ensures that the network remains secure and trustworthy.
+Validators can also provide **pre-confirmations** — off-chain attestations that give users immediate feedback before final settlement on Ethereum.

 ## Middleware

-Middleware connects Vara.eth to the [Symbiotic restaking](/docs/glossary.md#symbiotic-protocol) protocol, ensuring that technical execution is backed by economic
-security.
-It manages operator registration, validator elections, reward routing, and slashing enforcement.
-By aligning
-operators and stakers with transparent incentives, Middleware guarantees both accountability and resilience of the
+Middleware connects Vara.eth to the [Symbiotic restaking](/docs/glossary.md#symbiotic-protocol) protocol, ensuring that technical execution is backed by economic security.
+It manages **[operators](/docs/glossary.md#operator)** (entities that run and maintain validator nodes), validator set elections, reward routing, and slashing enforcement.
+By aligning operators and stakers with transparent incentives, Middleware guarantees both accountability and resilience of the network.
-network.

 In practice, Middleware coordinates the flow of value and responsibility:

-- **Operator Lifecycle**: registering operators (executor nodes), tracking their performance, and enabling or disabling
+- **Operator Lifecycle**: registering operators (entities running validator nodes), tracking their performance, and enabling or disabling
   them within the network.
 - **Validator Elections**: selecting and rotating validator sets based on restaked collateral, ensuring fairness and
   continuity of security.